 Still, “There are benefits for cats when they go outside like increased exercise, social activity, and decreased boredom,” Miller says.
 But it’s up to you to make sure they have the most protection possible.

 Get the chip.
 Most humane societies recommend microchipping your pet.
-It’s an excellent way to keep up with them when they wander off.
+It’s an excellent way to identify them if they are located after wandering off.
 When you get one, make sure you keep your contact information up-to-date on the chip.
 A collar for your cat with a tag that has your phone number is also a good idea.

 Don ’t declaw.
 Veterinarians say you should never let a cat outside that doesn’t have claws.
 “They cannot defend themselves from dogs and other cats, and they cannot climb on trees to escape a threat, making the outdoors even riskier,” Mosenco says.

 Get vaccines.
-Let your vet know if your cat goes outdoors so she can make sure he has the proper shots.
+Let your vet know if your cat goes outdoors so they can make sure they have the proper shots.
 “Outdoor cats will need additional vaccinations like the feline leukemia vaccine and possibly others depending on what part of the country you live in,” Miller says.

 Spay or neuter your pet.
 Cats who aren’t fixed are more likely to roam away from home, Mosenco says.
 That raises the chances they’ll get hit by a car or get into a catfight.
-So after around 5 months of age or before, make sure your kitty has this procedure.
+So after around 5 months of age or before, make sure your kitty is spayed or neutered.

 Always keep food and water handy.
 Huggins says she makes sure Norman’s water dish is outside in the summer.
 And she also adds more calories to his diet during the winter months.
 “Especially because the cats expend more calories in the wintertime than they do in the summertime,” Huggins says.

 Have a litter box indoors.
-It’s important to have one ready so your cat has options when he wants to be inside.
+It’s important to have one ready so your cat has options when they want to be inside.

 Watch out for toxins.
 Scraps from trash cans, pesticides, and other poisons are a danger to your cat.
 There are even more risks in the winter months.

-“Antifreeze and even the salt that people spread on the front of their houses to prevent slipping from ice is something that can damage the paws.
-If the cats ingest it, it can cause a lot of problems,” Miller says.
+“Antifreeze and even the salt that people spread on the front of their houses to prevent slipping from ice is something that can damage the paws,” Miller says.
+Ingesting antifreeze is deadly for cats.

 Provide shelter.
 As the weather gets colder, keep in mind the chilly temperatures and snow and ice can affect a cat’s health.